Parallel Simulation of Contact and Actuation for Soft Growing Robots: Long Horizon Design Optimization

 In contact-rich environment navigation problems, contacts, nonlinear bending mechanics, and growth dynamics jointly determine vine behavior.
 Analytical or inverse numerical solutions for vine design under these coupled effects are either intractable or computationally challenging, necessitating approaches that use forward simulation.
 We formulate the design optimization problem for soft growing robots as a sampling-based kinodynamic planning (SBKP) problem~\cite{lavalle2006planning}.
 SBKPs provide a framework for solving problems that can only be explored with forward dynamic simulation---in our problem, we simulate the vine robot under varying actuator design parameters and propagate the vine robot forward in time by simulating constant growth with sampled actuator designs.

-Specifically, we use Stable Sparse RRT* (SST*)~\cite{li2016}, which provides asymptotic near-optimality guarantees.
+Specifically, we use a modification to the Stable Sparse RRT* (SST*)~\cite{li2016} algorithm, which provides asymptotic near-optimality guarantees for finding dynamic paths between points given a cost.
 That is, as the number of samples drawn goes to infinity, the cost of the solution converges to $1 + \epsilon$ times the optimal solution.
-This approach enables the discovery of robot designs that exploit environmental contact to achieve navigation goals while minimizing actuator requirements.
+Specifically, we use this approach to enable the discovery of robot designs that minimize actuator requirements to achieve navigation goals, often by exploiting environmental contact.

-We use the simulation framework from~\cref{sec:sim} to provide batch simulation capabilities for the planner.
+We modify SST* to make use of the simulation framework from~\cref{sec:sim} to provide batch simulation capabilities for the planner, expanding many nodes simultaneously, rather than one at a time.
 At each iteration, the planner chooses a varying time of execution and actuation parameters to propagate, sampling from existing nodes in the search tree to grow from---the nodes in the search tree are parameterized by the pose of the tip of the vine in space.
 An example of how the planner progresses its search with these batch rollouts is shown in~\cref{fig:rollout}.